What does dependency status mean on FAFSA®?

 Your FAFSA® dependency status determines whose information you must report when you fill out the FAFSA®.

-For example, if you're a dependent student, you’ll most likely report your personal and parent’s financial information on the application.
+For example, if you're a dependent student, you’ll most likely report your personal and contributors' (like your parents’) financial information on the application.

-A dependent student is assumed to have the support of their parents, so their parents’ information has to be assessed along with the student’s to get a full picture of the family’s financial strength.
+Why is dependency status important?
+A dependent student is assumed to have the support of their parents, so their parents’ information has to be assessed along with the student’s to get a full picture of a family’s financial strength.

 This doesn't mean your parents are required to contribute to your education, but the information is used to determine what aid, if any, gets awarded to you.